Soccer-Chelsea stretch lead at top of table with win over Hull

-* Game halted for nearly 10 minutes after Cahill and Mason clash heads
+* Game halted for nearly 10 minutes after Cahill and Mason clashed heads

 * Chelsea visit Liverpool next, Hull travel to Manchester United